 Boats In The North Pacific

 Linda and Dave on Irish Melody .
 We met them in Majuro and enjoyed traveling through Micronesia with them.
 I helped them set up this blog, and Dave's working on a new website for them.
-They're home now and we hope to see them when they visit Port Townsend to see their daughter.
+They're inland traveling in Asia now - just like the Energizer bunny, these guys keep on going.

 Denny on Jubilant .
 Denny's been sailing forever, and is a Shilshole "F Dock" guy.
-It's been nice getting to kknow him in Majuro and we wish him well on his next adventure.
+It's been nice getting to know him in Majuro and we wish him well on his next adventure.

 Larry and Trinda on Katie Lee .
 We first met them in Zihuatanejo our first time there.
 They're also old Shilshole "F Dock" folks, and we've enjoyed their company in Majuro as well.